AdventCoding/Timespace/README.md

 # jQuery Timespace

 The jQuery Timespace plugin is a way to handle the display of event data in a horizontal table that can be dragged left and right.
 Each event in the time table can be clicked on to display more details about the event.
+>Important: This Plugin is not intended to support any version of Internet Explorer unless transpiled

 ## Example